 Were there any childhood interests which were a factor?

 I will say my love for electronics made me pursue a degree in Electronics Engineering and as a result, I found Biomedical Engineering interesting.

-What made you move into medical equipment?
+What made you move into medical equipment and instrument support engineering?

 It was fate actually and my passion for Engineering.